SchrauwenS/Project-Ergo/README.md

 There are 3 views on the server in which client-sided views(containers) will be loaded.

-The 3 vieuws each have there own controller.
+The 3 views each have their own controller.

    The Loginwrapper
     (controlled by LoginViewController.js)
-    Here shall views to authenticate be displayd, a.k.a. a registerpage and a loginpage.
+    Here shall views to authenticate be displayed, a.k.a. a register page and a login page.
     These are named Login.html and Register.html neither one of them had needed a controller.
     Client side routing with href Attribute